jesperancinha/sea-shell-archiver/README.md

 Essentially this is a fun exercise to help me and you understand al the mechanisms behind all the concepts described in the [Reactive Manifesto](https://www.reactivemanifesto.org/) and other concepts of other architectures like [WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html), [Flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html) and [Mono](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html).

+As an addition to this, I will also make use of Redis cache and see how for example it deals with [cache eviction algorithms](https://www.ehcache.org/documentation/2.8/apis/cache-eviction-algorithms.html) such as Least Recently Used ([LRU](https://www.youtube.com/watch?v=S6IfqDXWa10)).

 ## References

 -   [Reactive Manifesto](https://www.reactivemanifesto.org/)